trick77/docker-observium/README.md

 ## Prerequisites

 1. Docker
-1. Traefik reverse-proxy (example configruation provided below)
+1. Traefik reverse proxy (see example configuration provided below)
 1. Devices you want to monitor using SNMP and maybe even Observium's Unix agent

 ## Usage